 Ingredients

-- 2 Tbsp miso (I use Hikari Miso Organic White Miso (you can buy on Amazon).
-If you use other kinds of miso, adjust the amount of maple syrup based on the saltiness of miso.)
+• 2 Tbsp miso (I use Hikari Miso‘s Organic White Miso (you can buy on Amazon); if you use another type of miso, adjust the amount of maple syrup based on the saltiness of your miso)

 Instructions